PhilDay-CT/cheriot-demos/configuration_broker/README.md

 * sonata provides a deployment for a sonata board using the user and RGB LEDs with data provided by the MQTT network stack.

 To support these two builds, and show how the common aspects of the broker can be used in other systems, the code is structured as follows:

-**/common** - code that is indepenent from specific configuration items **/config** - definitions of configruation data and the associated parsers **/ibex-safe-simulator** - demo providers and consumers that do not need h/w **/sonata** - MQTT network provider and Sonata configuration consumers
+**/common** - code that is independent from specific configuration items

+**/config** - definitions of configuration data and the associated parsers

+**/ibex-safe-simulator** - demo providers and consumers that do not need h/w

+**/sonata** - MQTT network provider and Sonata configuration consumers

 _/config could be considered platform specific, but in this example some data types and parsers are common to both builds._